BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 This eChronos release provides support for the Raspberry Pi 3B series of single-board computers.
 It should work on both the Raspberry Pi 3B and Raspberry Pi 3B+ models.
 Testing of this release has been performed on the newer Raspberry Pi 3B+ model.
+Although the Raspberry Pi has a multi-core SoC this release only utilizes a single core - other cores are kept in a disabled state.

 Recommended Hardware
 ---------------------

-The following is the recommended hardware for using this release:
+The following is the recommended hardware for use with this release:

 Raspberry Pi 3B+ (https://core-electronics.com.au/raspberry-pi-3-model-b-plus.html)
 16GB Micro SD card (https://core-electronics.com.au/16gb-microsd-card-with-noobs-for-all-raspberry-pi-boards.html)